 I did this project all by myself to prove to you, that you can do it too.
 If I can do it, you can do it too.

 And now I can present to you ‘How to add faux shiplap for first timers‘.
-It is actually pretty easy to do, no sweat.
+It is actually pretty easy to do, no sweat or tears.

 How to start with adding faux shiplap

 I primed the wall a similar color than the actual paint color I chose.

 This is just a precaution, if you don’t want to see a different color shine thru the little gaps between the boards.
 But it can also be a nice accent if you have a darker color shine thru the gaps.

 As with every project that involves color, decide on your wall color first.
 And actually not only on the wall color, but on the whole room you are updating.